Smoothed quantile regression processes for binary response models: Estimating conditional probabilities

-\begin{rem} {\rm The definition of $\hat p_w$ is closely connected to the concept of rearrangement [see \cite{HaLiPo1988}].
-More precisely, recall that the monotone rearrangement $\Phi$ of a function $g:[0,1]\to\R$ is defined as
+\begin{rem} {\rm The representation in \eqref{hatpw} indicates that in order to estimate $p_w$ we do not need the linear model $q_\tau(w) = w^T\beta_\tau$ to hold globally and also do not require that $\beta_\tau$ can be estimated for all $\tau\in [0,1]$.
+In fact, the validity of the linear model $q_\tau(w) = w^T\beta_\tau$ for $\tau$ in a neighbourhood of $\tau_w$ and estimability of $\beta_\tau$ on this region is sufficient for the asymptotic developments provided below.
+This insight is interesting from a theoretical point of view.
+Making use of it in practice seems more difficult since prior knowledge on bounds $\tau_w$ for a given point $w$ might not be available. $ \blacksquare$ } \end{rem}

-where $\Psi_g^{-}$ denotes the generalized inverse of the function $u\mapsto \Psi_g(u)$ and the first step of the rearrangement, $\Psi_g$, is the \textit{distribution function of $g$ with respect to Lebesgue measure}.
+For values of $w$ for which there exists $\tau_w \in (a,b)$ with $w^T \beta_{\tau_w} = 0$, precise statements about the asymptotic distribution of $\hat p_w(a,b)$ are possible.
+To derive this distribution, we begin by observing that the definition of $\hat p_w$ is closely connected to the concept of rearrangement [see \cite{HaLiPo1988}].
+More precisely, recall that the monotone rearrangement $\Phi$ of a function $g:[0,1]\to\R$ is defined as \beq \Phi_g(u) = \Psi_g^{-}(u), \quad \Psi_g(v) = \int_0^1 I\{g(u)\leq v\}du \eeq where $\Psi_g^{-}$ denotes the generalized inverse of the function $u\mapsto \Psi_g(u)$.
+The first step of the rearrangement, $\Psi_g$, is the \textit{distribution function of $g$ with respect to Lebesgue measure}.
 Thus we can interpret the integral $\int_0^1 I\{w^T\beta_\tau \leq 0 \} d\tau$ in the definition of $\tau_w$ as the distribution function of the map $\tau \mapsto w^T\beta_\tau$.
 Previously, a smoothed version of the first step of the rearrangement was used by \cite{DeVo2008} to invert a non-increasing estimator of an increasing function in the setting of quantile regression.
-On the other hand, it is not obvious if the function $\tau \mapsto w^T\bar\beta_\tau$ is increasing since $\bar\beta_\tau$ is s re-scaled version of the quantile coefficient $\beta_\tau$.
-However, as we already pointed out in Remark \ref{rem:ab}, the function $\tau\mapsto w^T\bar\beta_\tau$ will still have a unique zero.
-As we shall argue next, the first step of the rearrangement map can provide a way to estimate this zero point in a sensible way. } \end{rem}
+Properties of the rearrangement viewed as mapping between function spaces were considered, among others, in \cite{DeNePi2006} for estimating a monotone function and \cite{ChFeGa2010} for monotonising crossing quantile curves.
+However, existing results in the literature are not applicable in the present setting -- see Remark~\ref{rem:rearr} for a more detailed discussion.
+To keep the presentation simple, a more detailed discussion of the map $\Psi_g$ is deferred to Section~\ref{sec:rearr}, while the remaining part of the present section will be devoted to a closer study of the estimator $\hat p_w(a,b)$. \\